psychemedia/winter-tales/src/juniper_tree.md

 A dark tale that I first told as a nested tale in a *Sir Gawain and the Green Knight* framed winter tales set.
 A useful bit of colour, not present in the stories as written, is to mention the striking blue berries of the juniper tree.
 An interesting English variant was also collected by Sabine Baring Gould in Devonshire, and first published in 1865.

+I quite like the Grimm version as a Christmas tale, with a few minor tweaks.
+The sister's name works better for me as *Marlene* (`mar-layn-uh`) For the bird's repeated refrain when asked to sing the song again, I prefer a begging bowl line along the lines of *'If you like my song so much', said the bird, 'give me something in exchange for it'*.
+And for the song, *My stepmother killed me, out of spite; my father ate me up that night; my sister Marlene buried me, Under the spreading Juniper Tree, Oh what a pretty bird am I.*.

 ```{admonition} *The Juniper Tree*, Grimm, transl.
 Hunt, 1888
 :class: dropdown